 5. The fun part!
 Decorate your piggybank with crayons, markers or stickers.
-Tip: We suggest decorating the piggy bank before you cut it out, as it’s easier to color.
+Tip: Decorate the piggy bank before you cut it out so it’s easier to color.

-6. Following the outline of the piggy bank, cut the box along the outline of the piggy bank.
+6. Cut the box along the outline of the piggy bank.

 7. To make the coin slot opening, slightly fold the center of the small rectangle and make the first cut.
-Then unfold and cut out the small rectangle.
-Tip: Make the slot slightly larger than the rectangle so it’s easier to put in coins.
+Unfold and cut out the small rectangle.
+Tip: Cut the slot larger than the rectangle so it’s easier to put in coins.

 8. Fold along all the dotted lines.
-Tip: Since you’re folding 2 layers, the paper and cardboard, use the edge of the table or a ruler on the underside of the edge you are folding to get perfectly straight lines.
+Tip: Use the edge of the table or a ruler on the underside of the edge you are folding to get straight lines.

 9. Place glue or tape on all tabs.
-Then carefully fold the box together, gluing/taping the tabs to the inside of the piggy bank.
+Carefully fold the box together, gluing/taping the tabs to the inside of the piggy bank.
 If you use glue, wait for it to completely dry.
 Tip: If glue alone isn’t holding your piggy bank together, reinforce it with tape.

-10. Collect coins and dollars to add to your piggy bank so you can purchase items from the FH Gift Catalog.
+10. Add to your piggy bank.
+Collect coins and dollars so you can purchase items from the FH Gift Catalog.
 You may decide to give a chicken or duck, tree seedlings or a watering can, storybooks or a children’s bible.
 Whatever gift you choose to give, it will bless a child and family in need.

 Download Your Piggy Bank➔

 Raising Kids Who Care

 As your kids or grandkids complete this activity, you can talk with them about God’s love for us and others.
 And to thank God for the gifts He’s given us.
 Plus, it’s a great time to talk about how it brings God joy when we share with others, especially those in need.